isaacs/blog.izs.me/src/posts/2021/01/a-twitter-thread-about-flood-by-they-might-be-giants/index.md

 Literally, the narrator is either dead and thus unable to fulfill his yet-unmet desires, or is now groceries, which do not have desires.

 <small>[737167081704038402](https://twitter.com/izs/status/737167081704038402)</small>
-But figuratively, this "damed if you do" construction inches close to being reminiscent of Hamlet’s "slings and arrows" soliloquy
+But figuratively, this "damned if you do" construction inches close to being reminiscent of Hamlet’s "slings and arrows" soliloquy

 <small>[737167245294469120](https://twitter.com/izs/status/737167245294469120)</small>
 Either I die leaving stuff undone, or I stay alive, and don’t really want to do anything.